kjerfire/math5610/manual/matLUFact.md

 **Description/Purpose:** Description

 **Input:**
-* Arguement 1: diagonal matrix
+* Arguement 1: matrix
-* Arguement 2: b vector

-**Output:** This routine returns a vector of length n where n is the dimension of the square diagolnal input matrix.
+**Output:** This routine returns two matrices which constitute the LU decomposition of the original matrix.

 **Usage/Example:**